 I have a soft spot in my heart for the Rosengarten Nature Park.
 I spent a great week adventuring there with my friends.
 There’s a lot to see and do there including via ferrata Passo Santner and via ferrata Sentiero Massimiliano or the fantastic hike to Vajolet towers!

-Marmolada and the museum of the Great War
+Marmolada and the Museum of the Great War

-Whilst personally I am not a big fan of museums, this one is something else.
-The Great War museum is located at Punta Serauta – one of the summits of Marmolada – the highest mountain in the Dolomites and there is a cable car going directly to it.
+Whilst personally, I am not a big fan of museums, this one is something else.
+The Great War Museum is located at Punta Serauta – one of the summits of Marmolada – the highest mountain in the Dolomites and there is a cable car going directly to it.

-Make sure to also ride the second cable car from Punta Serauta to Punta Rocca and spend some time on the terrace with 360-degree view of the Dolomites!
+Make sure to also ride the second cable car from Punta Serauta to Punta Rocca and spend some time on the terrace with a 360-degree view of the Dolomites!